 Life at the Paridier farm in 1915 has changed dramatically since the men left to fight .
-At harvest time, only an orphan girl Francine is available to help and when soldier Georges returns on leave and he falls in love with her, with dramatic consequences.
+At harvest time, only an orphan girl Francine is available to help.
+When soldier Georges returns on leave he falls in love with her, with dramatic consequences.
 A beautifully shot story of coping with hardship and loss.

 Friday 24 April: With a friend like Harry (2000, 1hr 57m, Cert 15)